 You definitely want to lay off the drugs and alcohol during your recovery time.
 Both drugs and alcohol can slow down your healing and that can cause longer-lasting pain for you.

 If You Use A Numbing Product

 Numbing creams are an effective way of cutting down on your piercing pain.
-But remember, in the aftercare phase, you want to avoid creams so your piercing can get as much air as possible.
+On the other hand, remember, in the aftercare phase, you want to avoid creams so your piercing can get as much air as possible.

 My Favorite Piercing Numbing Product

 One of the most effective piercing numbing products currently on the market is a cream called Numb 520.
 The feedback left by hundreds of customers for this product is nothing short of brilliant.

 Just follow the instructions on the tubs, apply shortly before your piercing procedure is due to begin and look forward to a less-painful experience.